Meaning behind marigold flowers on Day of the Dead

 They also symbolize the fragility of life since they bloom in early summer and die with the fall’s first frost.

-In Mexico, the flower is called the cempasuchtil.
-The name is derived from Aztec origins and roughly translates to the “flower of many pedals.”
+In Mexico, the flower is called the cempasuchitl.
+The name is derived from Aztec origins and roughly translates to the “flower of many petals.”

-The cempasuchtil was sacred for the Aztecs and its bright color represented the sun.
+The cempasuchitl was sacred for the Aztecs and its bright color represented the sun.

 It is native to the Americas and was cultivated for decorative, magical, medicinal and agricultural purposes.